The Hidden Dangers of Using Steroid Creams on the Face

 Why Steroid Creams Can Be Risky for Your Face

-- Steroid creams can worsen acne or trigger new breakouts, especially on oily skin.
+- Steroid Acne & Breakouts — Steroids can trigger or worsen acne, especially on oily skin.

 Safe Alternatives for Facial Skin Care

-- Use mild, doctor-recommended creams for acne, eczema, or rashes.
+- Use only mild, doctor-recommended treatments for acne, eczema, or rashes

-- Moisturize regularly to protect the skin barrier.
+- Moisturise regularly to protect and rebuild the skin barrier

 When to See a Doctor